 “Her tall beauty was indubitably regal, but, from the start, the impression was that she was impatient and un- comfortable atop a pedestal, as if she had a fear of that particular height….
 If Gardner was a symbol of the swift and dizzying glories that stardom can grant, she was a symbol as well as of its penalties, frustrations and disorientings.
 Everything is not quite enough, and the line between screen fictions and life as lived can start to blur…”

 See also at this website, “Film & Hollywood” or “Celebrity & Icons” for additional stories in those categories.
-Thanks for visiting – and please consider supporting this website.
+And the topics page, “Noteworthy Ladies,” includes thumbnail descriptions of 38 story choices on other notable women.
+Thanks for visiting – and if you like what you see here, please make a donation to help support this website.
 Thank you. – Jack Doyle

 Date Posted: 23 May 2009